tmgthb/Autonomous-Agents/README.md

 [Small Language Models are the Future of Agentic AI](https://arxiv.org/abs/2506.02153)

-- Agentic System Architecture: introduces typical agentic system components, including Language Model (Core intelligence), Tool (External capability), Controller (Orchestrates interactions), Logger (Records activity data), and Router Model (Selects appropriate model), arguing for the suitability of Small Language Models (SLMs) over Large Language Models (LLMs) for many agentic tasks.
+- Agentic System Architecture: introduces typical agentic system components, including Language Model (Core intelligence), Tool (External capability), Controller (Orchestrates interactions), Logger (Records activity data), and Router Model (Selects appropriate model), arguing for the suitability of Small Language Models (SLMs) over LLMs for many agentic tasks.
 - The architecture supports different modes of agency, where the Language Model can act as the primary orchestrator or a Controller can manage interactions between the Language Model and Tools.
 - The paper proposes an LLM-to-SLM conversion algorithm leveraging these components, particularly the Logger for data collection and a Router Model for selecting specialized SLMs.